 - Formula: Enterprise Value / EBITDA

-- Explanation: Used to assess the value of the company, a low ratio may indicate that the company is undervalued.
+- Explanation: Used to assess company value, a low ratio may indicate that the company is undervalued.

 Growth ratios